Organizer: Alan Vyse (Host)

 Registration Deadline and Pre-Work:

-Please register at least 1 week in advance (by Sunday February 4th) and pre-read at least part of the manual found below so the day of can be as efficient as possible.
+Please register by Thursday February 8th and pre-read at least part of the manual found below so the day of can be as efficient as possible.
 Thanks!

 What to bring?